 CMS European M&A Study

-- CMS Trend Index – we provide a CMS Trend Index to illustrate a current fact or trend for the particular feature reported on, comparing the position in 2017 with that of 2016 and / or the seven-year period 2010 – 2016.
+- CMS Trend Index – to illustrate a current fact or trend for the particular feature reported on, comparing the position in 2018 with that of 2017 and / or the eight-year period 2010 – 2017.

-- CMS European / US risk allocation comparison – we provide a headline analysis of the differing risk allocation on standard issues in European and US M&A.
+- CMS European / US risk allocation comparison – a headline analysis of the differing risk allocation on standard issues in European and US M&A.

-- CMS European regional differences – we highlight certain issues which are particular to one or more of the six covered European regions.
+- CMS European regional differences – we highlight certain issues which are particular to one or more of the six European regions covered.

-- CMS deal size analysis – we have analysed our data against three different deal values: firstly, deals up to EUR 25m; secondly, deals in a value range of EUR 25m to 100m; and thirdly, deals exceeding EUR 100m.
+- CMS deal size analysis – we analysed our data against three different deal values: deals up to EUR 25m; EUR 25m to 100m and deals exceeding EUR 100m.